phoenixding/scdiff/README.md

 SCDIFF is a python package designed to analyze the cell differentiation process using time-series single cell RNA-seq data.
-It can be used to predict the transcription factors, which regulate the cell differentiation process.
+It can be used to predict the transcription factors, which regulate the cell differentiation process and the differential genes along the differentiation process.
 It also visualizes the differentiation process using a graph, in which nodes represent different sub-population cells and edges denote the differentiation paths.